 What Not to Do

-What you don’t want to do, during or after a workout, is to push your body beyond your comfort level.
+What you want to avoid, during or after a workout, is pushing your body to a dangerous level.
 “Don’t use the foam roller to grind it out, or think you’ll fix the muscle by overstretching it.
-You’ll cause more damage to your already micro-damaged muscle by being super aggressive with it, and your body will respond to that by contracting more and protecting itself,” says Redman.
+You can cause more damage to your already micro-damaged muscle by being super aggressive with it, and your body will respond to that by contracting more and protecting itself,” says Redman.
 “If you’re just starting to exercise, doing way too much and too aggressively would be the number one and two no-no’s; that and not listening and paying attention to the body.
 Light soreness is okay, but if it feels bruised, you need to go in slower—your body is trying to tell you that.
-Yes, you’re going to hurt a bit and feel sore, but if it feels really bad, you did more damage than you should have and will need more recovery time before you go back.
+Yes, you’re going to hurt a bit and feel sore, but if it feels really bad, it’s possible that you did more damage than you should have and will need more recovery time before you go back.
 You might need to take an extra day off, or go more lightly the next round.”

 Get Enough Sleep

-The best thing you can do after a workout is the simplest.
+The next thing you can do after a workout is the simplest.

 “A lot of us don’t get enough sleep, and it’s one of the easiest ways to recover,” says Redman.
 “When you sleep, all those growth hormones get released, and that’s when you recover.
 Yet a lot of us don’t get enough sleep, which means we don’t get a lot of time for recovery.”